 For Nature Immersion

 Sri Lanka is a nature lover’s paradise.
 The island is home to almost 6000 wild elephants, rubbing shoulders with leopards, crocodiles, and buffalo.
 Yala National Park is the best place to seek these incredible animals.
 A five-day safari tour will give you plenty of opportunities to photograph the wildlife close up.
 By night, you’ll be enjoying meals under the stars and sleeping in luxury park lodges.
+Here’s a guide to where to see Elephants in the Wild on Safari in Sri Lanka.

 Sadly, elephants haven’t always been as revered, and many animals who suffered years of abuse at the hands of owners have now found themselves in sanctuaries.
 Spend the day caring for, feeding and washing these magnificent creatures, who will repay you with affection that belies the suffering they have endured.